Rony7v7/DiscreTasks/README.md

 # Discretasks

-This project was created as school project for the course "Computacion y estructuras discretas" at the University of Icesi, Colombia.
+This project was created as school project for the course "Computación y estructuras discretas" at the University of Icesi, Colombia.

 By: